How it Works

 Our technicians look for the conditions that drive pest pressure: shaded edges, brush lines, dense vegetation, moisture pockets, and standing-water risk.

-Pro tip: The “worst spots” are usually where lawn meets woods, fences, or dense landscaping.
+Pro tip: The “worst spots” are usually where lawn meets woods, fences, stone borders, or dense landscaping.

 2